Megwana/whatcamefirst/README.md

 - Javascript Contact Form:

-Users will be able to contact with any questions or feedback they have for the quiz.
+Users will be able to contact me with any questions or feedback they have for the quiz.
 Allowing direct contact with users and the ability to improve the site further based on what people possibly request.

 ### Future Features